 A series of three short videos, Walk & Bike to School in Peel, encourage active transportation for health and academic benefits.
 Parents and their children are urged to travel safely to and from school.

 Hamilton supports active school travel

 In 2015, The Trustees of the Hamilton-Wentworth District School Board (HWDSB) voted unanimously to endorse the Active and Sustainable Active School Travel Charter, proving their commitment to active school travel.
 Currently, the City of Hamilton, the Hamilton-Wentworth Catholic District School Board, and the HWDSB have pledged to work together to improve active and sustainable school transportation.
-Read more
+Find out more here.

 Toronto District School Board

 The TDSB created its Charter for Active, Safe and Sustainable Transportation in 2013 to promote safe, active, and sustainable transportation and their charter reflects the principles of Ontario’s Foundation for a Healthy School.

 TCDSB created a Transportation Demand Management Plan in 2013.
 Their plan has two priorities; one to inform our stakeholders about the transportation choices and options and how they impact our local environment; and two to provide the tools and understanding to allow our stakeholders to make positive transportation choices that work with their daily routines.

 Halton District School Board